 ToDo apps actually work well if you figure out your own personalized way of using it effectively.
 Unless you’re living under a rock without an internet connection, no responsibilities, no recurring thoughts, no tasks to complete, no goals to chase, no motivation or the need to actually ‘do’ anything, in my humble opinion, you must use a ToDo app.

-Here’s why should everyone use a ToDo app
+Here’s why everyone should use a ToDo app

 Need more convincing?
 Let me share the biggest reason why everyone must be using one.